mongodb/mongo/src/mongo/db/s/README.md

 The shard versioning protocol tracks the placement of chunks for sharded collections.

 Each chunk has a version called the "chunk version."
-A chunk version is represented as C<M, m, E> and consists of three elements:
+A chunk version is represented as C<E, T, M, m> and consists of four elements:

-1. The *M* major version - an integer incremented when a chunk moves shards.
-1. The *m* minor version - an integer incremented when a chunk is split.
 1. The *E* epoch  - an object ID shared among all chunks for a collection that distinguishes a unique instance of the collection.
-The epoch remains unchanged for the lifetime of the chunk, unless the collection is dropped or the collection's shard key has been refined using the refineCollectionShardKey command.
+1. The *T* timestamp - a new unique identifier for a collection introduced in version 5.0.
+The difference between epoch and timestamp is that timestamps are comparable, allowing for distinguishing between two instances of a collection in which the epoch/timestamp do not match.
+1. The *M* major version - an integer used to specify a change on the data placement (i.e. chunk migration).
+1. The *m* minor version - An integer used to specify that a chunk has been resized (i.e. split or merged).

 To completely define the shard versioning protocol, we introduce two extra terms - the "shard version" and "collection version."

 1. Shard version - For a sharded collection, this is the highest chunk version seen on a particular shard.
-The version of the *i* shard is represented as SV<sub>i</sub><M<sub>SV<sub>i</sub></sub>, m<sub>SV<sub>i</sub></sub>, E<sub>SV<sub>i</sub></sub>>.
+The version of the *i* shard is represented as SV<sub>i</sub><E<sub>SV<sub>i</sub></sub>, T<sub>SV<sub>i</sub></sub>, M<sub>SV<sub>i</sub></sub>, m<sub>SV<sub>i</sub></sub>>.
 1. Collection version - For a sharded collection, this is the highest chunk version seen across all shards.
-The collection version is represented as CV<M<sub>cv</sub>, m<sub>cv</sub>, E<sub>cv</sub>>.
+The collection version is represented as CV<E<sub>cv</sub>, T<sub>cv</sub>, M<sub>cv</sub>, m<sub>cv</sub>>.

 ### Database versioning

 The database versioning protocol tracks the placement of databases for unsharded collections.
 The "database version" indicates on which shard a database currently exists.
-A database version is represented as DBV<uuid, Mod> and consists of two elements:
+A database version is represented as DBV<uuid, T, Mod> and consists of two elements:

 1. The UUID - a unique identifier to distinguish different instances of the database.
 The UUID remains unchanged for the lifetime of the database, unless the database is dropped and recreated.
+1. The *T* timestamp - a new unique identifier introduced in version 5.0.
+Unlike the UUID, the timestamp allows for ordering database versions in which the UUID/Timestamp do not match.
 1. The last modified field - an integer incremented when the database changes its primary shard.

 ### Versioning updates